sbha2431/Surveillance-Synthesis/exploration/README.md

 Sample code to determine patrol stations given a map.
 Coordinates are given in (x,y) pixel coordinates.
 By default assumes grid world will be 32x32 pixels.
-There may be some collision due to downsampling.
+This can be changed with the --size argument.

 A frame by frame plot of the locations will be saved in figures/.